Failure Is A Step In The Right Direction.

 My choices determine my destiny, not the impressions society imposes on me.

 I have to recognize what is happening in society.
-Those things which once were valuable have become tarnished with the decay of human decency.
+What was once valuable has become tarnished by the decay of human decency.

 I’m not saying human decency has disappeared.